 How and where to buy clothing from Japan

-Of course you can always get hit by customs and if you add up duty fees and maybe a service charge for the proxy seller, the price difference might notbe that big.
-But usually it’s a lot cheaper buying directly from Japan.
-Not to speak of the fact that only a small portion of the Japanese brand’s output is available in the UK and US
+Of course, you can always get hit by customs and if you add up duty fees and maybe a service charge for the proxy seller, the price difference might not be that big.
+But usually, it’s a lot cheaper to buy directly from Japan.
+Not to speak of the fact that only a small portion of the Japanese brand’s output is available in the UK and the US.

 A Bathing Ape | ア・ベイシング・エイプ – Zozo